elisaalonsoh/intro_to_R/README.md

 ## Introduction to R Programming

-This repository hosts all the source code and meterial used to create the content of the course *Introduction to R Programming* taught to APE graduate students at Paris School of Economics.
+This repository hosts all the source code and meterial used to create the content of the course *Introduction to R Programming* taught to PPD graduate students at Paris School of Economics.
+It is forked and adapted from [Louis Sirugue's course](https://github.com/LouisSirugue/intro_to_R).

 The compiled version of the course is accessible at this webpage: [https://louissirugue.github.io/intro_to_R/home.html](https://louissirugue.github.io/intro_to_R/home.html).